 Mr. Allan participates in a care coordination program which includes an Accountable Care Organization (ACO) supported by his providers and payer.
 Mr. Allan’s care is being managed by a care manager who would like to ensure that he is receiving appropriate and timely care due to his chronic disease history.
 The care manager EHR receives a list of providers and encounters from the various EHRs and HIE containing Mr. Allan’s clinical information.
 During reconciliation of care providers and encounters there are issues identified due to multiple entries of the same type of care providers as well as care providers who have not provided care.
 The care manager is also able to determine if Mr. Allan is receiving care from the right types of providers and if the frequency of his interactions with the health care system is adequate to meet his care needs per care protocol.

 X.5 RECON Security Considerations

-Risks specific to reconciliation:

-There are two risks that require consideration in systems which identify and merge information.
-If two different systems report the same event and they are not appropriately merged, systems might wind up recording duplicated diagnoses and treatments.
-In the case of medications, this can result in subsequent over-flagging of the duplicated treatment in the EHR.
-Negative consequences of over flagging including:

-Overuse of the provider’s time to correct these errors

-Alert fatigue

-Low morale

-System distrust or minimization of confidence in results of the system

-Implementation of “workarounds” that short-circuit the reconciliation process to avoid consequences.

-These consequences could lead to the same kinds medical errors that this profile is meant to mitigate.

-A second risk is simply the reverse problem.
-If the system identifies two events as being the same event when they are in fact different, this can result in missed diagnoses or allergies, and failure to identify duplicated treatments which increased toxicity leading to other health complications for the patient.

-To avoid these risks, we require that systems import the identifiers used in entries, and export these identifiers on output.
-Using preexisting identifiers consistently enables information systems to identify data that has migrated across systems.

 Appendices

 No new appendices

 Volume 2 – Transactions